AhmedAlmijbari/AhmedAlmijbari.github.io/content/project/brain-dynamics/index.md

 title: "Dynamics of Neural Information Processing During the Emergence of Visual Metacognition"
 summary: "**(This research is currently conducted)** - Stay tuned for interesting result soon!. <br />
-This research investigates the neural information processing mechanism and dynamics of the brain during the emergence of congnitive functions using Computational and mathematical analysis of fMRI data"
+This research investigates the neural information processing mechanism and dynamics of the brain during the emergence of congnitive functions using computational and mathematical analysis of fMRI data"
 authors: []
 tags: []
 categories: []